Summer Honors 2018 FAQ

-What can I wear during CRAM?
+What can I wear during Summer Honors?

 At Taylor, casual dress is the guideline for class attendance, residence hall and dining hall activities.
 However, “casual” is not meant to include form-fitting or revealing clothing.
 Dress and grooming standards should respect personal boundaries and should not be distracting or attention grabbing.
 Walking shorts are permitted in class; however, athletic shorts are not.
 You should also bring a pair of athletic shoes, clothing appropriate for outdoor recreation and service projects, and a modest swimsuit.
 You will also want to pack some clothing appropriate for church.